Tuxedo Mask: Reception and influence

 The official Sailor Moon-character popularity-polls listed Mamoru Chiba, Tuxedo Mask, and Endymion as separate entities.
 In 1992, readers ranked Tuxedo Mask as the twelfth most popular character, Prince Endymion as the fifteenth most popular character, and Mamoru Chiba as the sixteenth most popular character out of thirty eight choices.
 One year later, now with fifty choices, King Endymion became the eighteenth most popular character, while Tuxedo Mask and Mamoru came in at twentieth and twenty-first respectively.
 Moonlight Knight, being an anime only form, was never included in the manga popularity polls.
 Tuxedo Mask was the fourth favorite male character in a May 1993 Animage poll, and Mamoru was seventh the following year.

 Although Takeuchi herself had a soft spot for Mamoru, she has said that friends complained to her about Usagi being in love with "such a useless guy."
 He has been described as being both a "dashing hero" and a "boy-damsel in distress" by Jonathan Clements and Helen McCarthy.
 He has even been called a "liability" and a "burden," his relationship with Usagi being described as a child-mother relationship rather than that of a principality couple.
 Usagi is said to show him amae, or "indulgent love."
 When compared to male leads of male-targeted series, Mamoru, although unafraid of girls, seems uncomfortable with them.
 He also gives the impression of a "character who never laughs or has fun": "noble, passive and effectively totally ineffectual."

 The image of the top hat and cape also influenced the early making of "Tuxedo Umino Mask" ("Tuxedo Melvin" in the original dub) in the anime.
 In this particular episode, Umino tries to impress Naru by dressing up like Tuxedo Mask.
-This image was also used later in the manga for Tubby Mask for the Chibiusa Picture Diary, Story of the Hammer Price Shrine.
+This image was also used later in the manga for Tubby Mask for the manga short story "Chibiusa's Picture Diary #4: The Secret Hammer Price Hall".
 This character was based on Makoto Hanmatsuura, who bid ¥2 million in a charity auction for the Kobe earthquake disaster to be put in the Sailor Moon manga.